beginning of content

 How can I stay safe in the sun?

 If you need to go outside in the sun, it's important to protect your and your children's skin.
-If you avoid sunburn, you reduce the risk of skin cancer, which is one of the most common cancer types in Australia.
+Skin cancer is one of the most common cancer types in Australia.
+Avoiding sunburn can reduce your chance of getting skin cancer.

 You should also check the UV index.
-When it is 3 or above, a UV Alert is issued by the Bureau of Meteorology, and you should use sun protection.
+When it is 3 or above, a UV Alert is issued by the Bureau of Meteorology.
+During this time, you should use sun protection.

-You can also check the UV Alert for cities and towns across Australia with the SunSmart widget, developed by Cancer Council Victoria.
+You can also check the UV Alert for cities and towns across Australia with the SunSmart widget or free SunSmart app.
 Select your location and find out if sun protection is required.

 Click to view this image in full: Sun protection.